 This food is then designed to be stored in the fridge or freezer to ensure it remains safe to eat.
-Ollie have invested a significant amount of time and energy into producing space efficient packaging to ensure your dogs food does not take up half your fridge space.
+Ollie has invested a significant amount of time and energy into producing space-efficient packaging to ensure your dog’s food does not take up half your fridge space.
 Their deliveries also come with a scoop to help you serve the food.

 Ollie base the portion size of their deliveries on a number of factors that you enter when you sign up for their service.
 This includes a dog’s age, weight, and breed, among others.

 While fresh home delivered food services such as Ollie are more expensive than traditional dry kibble, they are not as expensive as many would imagine.

 The home-delivered dog food market has grown significantly in recent years with some of Ollie’s competitors, such as Nom Nom, Grocery Pup, Pet Plate, and The Farmer’s Dog, seeing growth as high as 500% year on year.

 Ollie currently has a range of four dog food recipes.
 Each recipe makes use of a unique meat ingredient, which ensures that there should be at least one formula that appeals to the majority of dogs.

 One of Ollie’s unique selling points is they offer “topper” plans.
 This allows dog owners to provide their dogs with some fresh Ollie food while still maintaining their existing kibble diet.
 This also appeals to owners who can not afford to exclusively feed their dogs Ollie food.

 Ollie does not currently sell any cat products or recipes.
 However, it is likely that Ollie or other fresh dog food companies will soon expand into the cat market, just as Nom Nom has done.